visualregressiontesting/visual-regression-workshop/lessons/01_wraith/03_history.md

 The following resources may be helpful as you complete these exercises:

-1. Check out the http://bbc-news.github.io/wraith/index.html#HistoryMode for information on history mode
+1. Check out the [history mode](http://bbc-news.github.io/wraith/index.html#HistoryMode) for setup instructions

 ## Assignment

 1. Create baseline images of all of your local pages
 2. Uncomment the "break-some-things.scss" partial inside of the "main.scss"
 3. Compile Sass and compare the current site to your baseline images
+- View gallery output by running `open shots/gallery.html` (or open via your browser of choice).
+- Find all of the differences between the two sites.

 ### Extra Credit
 Check out Wraith [Spidering Mode](http://bbc-news.github.io/wraith/index.html#SpideringMode) and set up a spider file that includes all of the site pages